antevens/boatcontrol/README.md

 WORK IN PROGRESS, NOT PRODUCTION READY!

-# The biggest Raspberry Pi Hat ever made ...
+# Possibly The biggest Raspberry Pi Hat ever made ...
 A Latching Relay PCB with a socket for a Raspberry Pi.

 * All components are through-hole for field maintenance on moving platforms and secure attachment for vibration and G loads.